NUS-CG3207/lab-manuals/lab2/lab2.md

 ## Submission Info

 *   You will have to demonstrate your design during your designated lab session in **Week 7**.
-The presentation schedule can be found at [Lab 2 Evaluation Schedule](lab2_schedule.md).
+The presentation schedule can be found on Canvas.
 *   One single program demonstrating all the features would be desirable.

 *   Please upload a _single archive_ containing all the relevant files to Canvas within 1 hour of your demo.